dlevack/wallboard_monitor/README.md

 the information and pulling realtime data from the database.
 Once the system recieves an update that information is displayed once the page refreshes.

 Unfortunatly, all of the code written for my previous job is still there and I am not.
-So, I will be rewiting it from scratch.
+So, I will be rewriting it from scratch.

 Requirements
 ------------